Hospital Mate John Murray

 28 May 1812 Surgeon the 66th (Berkshire) Regiment of Foot.

-9 Sept 1813 Promoted Staff Surgeon while serving in the Peninsula, which Murray regarded as "a fitting reward for his years of sacrifice and hardship in the call of duty".1
+9 Sep 1813 Promoted Staff Surgeon while serving in the Peninsula, which Murray regarded as

 26 Jan 1841 Promoted Inspector General on the death of IG Macleod.